 I wasn’t only impressed by “Maria” the song but also the actress who portrays her, Mikaela Bennett.
 I know I hadn’t seen a live production of West Side Story prior to this, but I’ve listened to my fair share of Marias: in the movie, on Glee, on the Broadway cast recordings, by Broadway performers doing special shows or performances.
 Out of all of them, Bennett is the best Maria I’ve ever heard.

 I’m not used to Maria being played by someone with such a high vocal range, but I have no complaints about Bennett, a lovely and impressive soprano.
-She doesn’t sing quite as high as one would expect from an operatic singer; however, her voice is strikingly powerful.
+Her voice is strikingly powerful, and she sings effortlessly.
 She and Cott make for a better Tony and Maria duo than anyone I could’ve ever imagined.

 The thing I appreciated more than anticipated were the orchestrations.
 Being played by a 43-piece orchestra, those talented musicians gave me a whole new appreciation for Leonard Bernstein’s iconic, powerful score.
 I have had random orchestrations from the show stuck in my head for a week, and that’s never happened to me before after watching the film or listening to other recordings.
 The lighting design was well done, too, and I especially liked what was done for “Dance in the Gym.”
 The mix of colored lighting and the silhouette in the background created a fitting mood for the scene.